3h6-1/smserver/README.md

 **SMServer is an iPhone app, written in SwiftUI, which allows for one to send and receive text messages (and iMessages) from their Web browser**

+> [!IMPORTANT]
-> **NOTE:** SMServer is not currently under any active development.
+> SMServer is not currently under any active development.
 For the forseeable future, I will not be working on any improvements, new features, or bug fixes.
 If anyone would like to contribute (either by taking over development or submitting PRs), I will still be happy to help you along, and am happy to answer questions about this project (submitted through an issue, an email, etc), but won't be writing any code myself.

 ## Features
 - Viewing all texts & iMessages from another device